Ddylen/F-FI224-4/README.md

 ![](robotgif.gif)

-This GitHub repository contains all the code used durin the F-FI224-4 masters project, carried out from 2019-2020 by Dylan Danno with supervision from Fumiya Iida and assistance from Simon Hauser and Thomas Thuruthel
+This GitHub repository contains all the code used durin the F-FI224-4 masters project, carried out from 2019-2020 in the BIRL lab

 ## Related Libraries